ParzivalHack/DefacementMonitor/README.md

 2. Open your web browser and go to `http://127.0.0.1:5000` (localhost:5000).
 3. Enter your Pushover User Key and API Token and the URL you want to monitor.
 4. Click "Save" & "Start Monitoring" to begin.
-5. If you need help with the setup, you can click on the blue "?" at the top right corner of the page to get the initial instructions on hwo to get started :)
+5. If you need help with the setup, you can click on the blue "?" at the top right corner of the page to get the initial instructions on how to get started :)

 ## ⚠️ Alert Example
 ![Alert Example](https://github.com/ParzivalHack/DefacementMonitor/assets/82817793/c9e2bd4c-d7a1-4ff4-a551-af214464bfd7)